HVTom/tremend_devops/ex2/README2.md

   requireStack: [ '/app/notes.js' ]
 }
 ```
- running this throws an error; upon inspecting package.js, express dependency is missing; we'll have to add it
+ running this throws an error; upon inspecting package.js, express dependency is missing; we'll have to add it;

+ I added as dependency in the package.json a stable version of express: "express": "^4.18.2" that works with node 16 (also added as a random older version for stablity);

 ## Testing steps